Total Loss Settlement Negotiation: How to Get What Your Car Is Worth

 When to Invoke the Appraisal Clause

 If negotiations stall after multiple rounds, your policy almost certainly contains an appraisal clause — one of the most powerful tools available to policyholders.
-Here's how it works:
+Learn more about how the appraisal clause works and when invoking it makes the most financial sense.
+Here's the basic process:

 1. You formally notify your insurer in writing that you are invoking the appraisal clause